-We talked to Curtis Kennedy of Vertiball about their precision muscle care products that make your back more accessible than ever before.
-Here is what he said about it.
+How Curtis Kennedy is using Vertiball to provide precision muscle care products to make the back more accessible than ever before.

 First of all, how are you and your family doing in these COVID-19 times?